-Develop a comprehensive assessment of available State and local economic development incentives.
-The focus of this assessment will be to evaluate the current practices of Caltrans and how they fit within the bigger picture of economic development.
+• Develop a comprehensive assessment of available State and local economic development incentives.
+The focus of this assessment should be to evaluate the current practices of Caltrans and how they fit within the bigger picture of economic development.

-EP-5: Identify the needs and gaps of the agricultural goods movement system to improve the safe and efficient movement of agricultural goods to, from, and through California
+Strategy EP-4-B: Identify the needs and gaps of the agricultural goods movement system to improve the safe and efficient movement of agricultural goods to, from, and through California

-• EP-5-B: Partner with local and regional agencies' in the development of local and regional goods movement plans and studies.
+• Partner with local and regional agencies in developing local and regional goods movement plans and studies.